-Measure Notes Total purchase price (max) The total of all recorded costs for all the purchases linked to the particular license.
+Measure Notes Shortfall/Availability (max) The calculated difference between Total entitlements and Consumed entitlements (visible in the Compliance tab of the license properties).
+Positive values show entitlements still available, and negative values show that consumption exceeds purchases (a purchasing shortfall).
+Related management view: For each license, see the Shortfall/Availability figure in the Compliance tab of the license properties.
+Also available in license listings such as License Compliance &gt; All Licenses .
+Database reference: This figure is not saved in the operations databases.
+Data warehouse reference: CompliancePosition column.
+Not stored, but calculated on demand as PurchaseData.PurchaseCount less ConsumptionData.ConsumedCount.
+Total purchase price (max) The total of all recorded costs for all the purchases linked to the particular license.
 (This may be unrelated to the costs of licenses consumed.)
 Related management view: The total price for each individual purchase is visible in the All Purchases page (and in the Financial tab of the properties of each purchase, where details can be recorded).
 There is no management view that shows the rolled-up total of all the purchases linked to a specific license.
 Database reference: The EntitlementTransaction table links individual purchases (through the PurchaseOrderDetailID) to licenses (through the SoftwareLicenseID).
 The Total purchase price is the sum of the TotalPrice fields for all records in the PurchaseOrderDetail table that are thus linked to the relevant license.
-Data warehouse reference: PurchasedCost column in the PurchaseData Used (max qty) Out of the installation records linked to the particular license, this is the subset for which there are usage records that meet the current criteria for software usage (by default, an application must have been used at least once in the last 3 months, with the settings adjustable on the Usage tab of the application properties).
+Data warehouse reference : PurchasedCost column in the PurchaseData table.
+Used (max qty) Out of the installation records linked to the particular license, this is the subset for which there are usage records that meet the current criteria for software usage (by default, an application must have been used at least once in the last 3 months, with the settings adjustable on the Usage tab of the application properties).
 Related management view: You can inspect which devices/users are known to have used the licensed software on the Consumption tab of the license properties.
-As well, license views such as License Compliance > All Licenses offer the Used count for the installations linked to each license.
+As well, license views such as License Compliance &gt; All Licenses offer the Used count for the installations linked to each license.
 Database reference: This is the count of records in the InstalledSoftwareUsageData table that have the SoftwareLicenseID matching the current license.
 Data warehouse reference: UsedCount column in the ConsumptionData table.